FINANCIAL AID FOR COLLEGE

 - Private/Independent university eligibility requirements vary from institution to institution, but follow closely with the University of California a-g course sequence.

-- To learn more about each individual institution, it is recommended that students log onto the prospective school websites, or visit the ANHS Guidance Office and Career Center to explore majors and schools in California and nationwide.
+- To learn more about each individual institution, it is recommended that students log onto the prospective school websites, to explore majors and schools in California and nationwide.

 For more information on applying to community colleges, California State University, University of California, or private/independent universities, please refer to these pages on the navigation bar to the left.